cpp-pg-mpags/Day-1-Code/README.md

 ```
 $ ls
-CMakeLists.txt   LICENSE          MPAGSCipher      README.md        mpags-cipher.cpp
+LICENSE          README.md        build            src
-$ mkdir ../Build
-$ cd ../Build
+$ cd build
 ```

-Run `cmake` in this directory, pointing it to the directory holding this README, and consequently the top level CMake script for the project:
+Run `cmake` in this directory, pointing it to the directory holding the top level CMake script for the project:

 ```
-$ cmake ../<this dir>
+$ cmake ../src
 ... system specific output ...
 -- Configuring done
 -- Generating done